 Applying the Graham Number in Value Investing

-Value investing is a time-honored strategy used by many successful investors around the world.
-The essence of this approach lies in the quest for market anomalies or, in other words, undervalued stocks that have the potential to deliver superior returns when their true value is realized by the market.
-However, the art of identifying such undervalued stocks requires a discerning eye, rigorous analysis, and a deep understanding of fundamental analysis principles.
-One of the central figures who contributed profoundly to the development of this investment strategy is Benjamin Graham.
+Value investing is a time-honored strategy used by many successful allocators around the world.
+The core mechanics of this approach lie in the systematic capture of market anomalies—specifically, tracking down undervalued stocks that have the potential to deliver outsized returns once the market corrects its pricing errors.
+However, identifying these discrepancies requires a clinical eye, systematic discipline, and a deep operational understanding of fundamental accounting data.
+One of the central figures who formalized this methodology into a rigorous framework is Benjamin Graham.

 Applying the Graham Number in Value Investing Infographic - Digital Art